jpmml/jpmml-statsmodels/README.md

 1. Use Python to fit a model.
 2. Save the model fitting results in `pickle` data format to a file in a local filesystem.
-3. Use the JPMML-StatsModels command-line converter application to turn the pickle file to a PMML file.
+3. Use the JPMML-StatsModels command-line converter application to turn the Pickle file to a PMML file.

 ### The Python side of operations